OpenDSA/OpenDSA/RST/en/Development/Spatial.rst

 A number of spatial data structures are used for storing point data in two or more dimensions.
-The :term:`k-d tree` is a natural extension of the BST to multiple dimensions.
+The :term:`kd tree` is a natural extension of the BST to multiple dimensions.
 It is a binary tree whose splitting decisions alternate among the key dimensions.
-Like the BST, the k-d tree uses object space decomposition.
+Like the BST, the kd tree uses :term:`object space decomposition`.
 The :term:`PR quadtree` uses
 :term:`key space decomposition` and so is a form of :term:`trie`.